Enhanced Athermal Phonon Responsivity in a Kinetic Inductance Detector with Integrated Phonon Collectors

-The responsivity gain of the FunKID relative to an identical standard KID without funnels (with phonon collection volume $V_{\mathrm{KID}}$), $r_\mathrm{FunKID}/r_{\mathrm{KID}}$, is found using Eq.~\ref{eq_responsivity}:
+Starting from Eq.~\ref{eq_responsivity}, we can write the ratio of the efficiency of the FunKID $\eta_\mathrm{F}$ due to the presence of the funnels, relative to an identical KID without the funnels with efficiency $\eta_\mathrm{K}$ and phonon collection surface $A_\mathrm{KID}$:

-where we assumed that $N_0$ and $S_2(f_r, T)$ were approximately equal between the two devices and that their response was linear, thus $1+4y^2\simeq 1$.
-Furthermore, we considered only the geometric dependence of $\eta$ for both KIDs, according to Eq.~\ref{eq:eta}.
-Under identical electrical conditions, indeed equal quality factors $Q$ and kinetic inductance fractions $\alpha$ for both devices we expect a responsivity gain of approximately 8.
+where we assume that $N_0$ and $S_2(f_r, T)$ are approximately equal between the two resonators and a linear response, with $1+4y^2\simeq 1$.
+The second therm in parentheses arises from the contribution of the FunKID's resonator to the total device responsivity, acting as a standard KID with gap $\Delta_\mathrm{AlTiAl}$.
+In order to evaluate the real effect of the funnels on the collection efficiency, we should therefore subtract this contribution from the total responsivity of the FunKID.

 The test device was fabricated at the PTA facility clean room in Grenoble~\cite{pta2025} using a $500\,\mathrm{\mu m}$ thick silicon tile.
 On the same substrate, an identical standard phonon-mediated KID, with a simulated resonant frequency $20\,\mathrm{MHz}$ higher than the FunKID, was also produced (Fig.~\ref{fig:photo}).
 The KID sensors and the feed-line were etched from the 77\,nm AlTiAl trilayer following a standard lithographic technique.
 After their fabrication, photo-resist was used to coat the surface of the wafer, and gaps in the shape of the funnels were patterned on it.
-The funnels were then realized by selectively depositing $100\,\mathrm{nm}$ of Aluminum in the patterned gaps, following a lift-off process.
+After applying Ar ion etching to remove Al-oxide, the funnels were then realized by selectively depositing $100\,\mathrm{nm}$ of Aluminum in the patterned gaps, following a lift-off process.

-The tile was mounted into a copper holder by means of Teflon supports and wire bonded to $50\,\mathrm{\Omega}$ launchers.
+The tile was then mounted into a copper holder by means of Teflon supports and wire bonded to $50\,\mathrm{\Omega}$ launchers.
 The device was operated in a dilution $^3\mathrm{He}/^4\mathrm{He}$ cryostat, at a base temperature $T_0 \simeq 35\,\mathrm{mK}$.
 Finally, a mu-metal shield was placed outside the cryostat to reduce magnetic-field effects~\cite{mu_metal}.

-To calibrate the detectors, three optical fibers were placed facing the substrate backside: two were aligned with the resonators for their identification~\cite{procceding} and one was located at the center to calibrate the KIDs from the same position for comparison.
-The fibers were pulsed with $400\,\mathrm{nm}$ photons bursts generated at room temperature by a controlled LED lamp~\cite{lantern}.
+To calibrate the detectors, three optical fibers were placed facing the substrate backside: two were aligned with the resonators for their identification~\cite{procceding} and one was located at the center to calibrate both KIDs.
+The fibers were pulsed with $400\,\mathrm{nm}$ photons bursts generated at room temperature by a controlled LED~\cite{lantern}.